ZmicierGT/fcore/readme.md

 ### With the help of it, you can easily perform the following actions:

-- Obtain data from various sources (AlphaVantage, Polygon, Yahoo Finance, Finnhub) and store it in an unified way.
+- Obtain data from various sources (Yahoo Finance, FMP, Polygon) and store it in an unified way.
 - Use an API to ease the development of AI-strategies for financial markets analysis.
 - Utilize the power of the 'classical' technical and fundamental analyses combined with the modern AI-approach.
 - Use the own backtesting engine which takes into account a lot of issues related to an actual trade/investment and supports strategies involving multiple securities.